softworkz/embyuserwiki/iOS.md

 * Subtitles - SRT and other text-based formats
 * Audio – aac,mp3,mpa,wav,wma,mp2,ogg,oga,webma,ape,opus,flac

+In many cases, even when direct play is not possible, a simple audio-only conversion can be performed without having to convert the video.

 # Best Practices for Direct Play

 * Ensure your media meets the above criteria.